-Disability Age-related rates based on experience; see table of sample rates.
-All incidences are assumed to be duty-related.
-Allowance for combined Liabilities for former members are increased by 30.00% to account for the effect service annuity of some participants having eligibility for a Combined Service Annuity.
-Administrative expenses Prior year administrative expenses expressed as percentage of prior year projected payroll.
-Refund of contributions Account balances accumulate interest until normal retirement date and are discounted back to the valuation date.
-All employees withdrawing after becoming eligible for a deferred benefit take the larger of their contributions accumulated with interest or the value of their deferred benefit.
-Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 55.
-Percentage married 85% of active members are assumed to be married.
-Actual marital status is used for members in payment status.
-Age of spouse Females are assumed to be three years younger than their male spouses.
-Form of payment Married members retiring from active status are assumed to elect subsidized joint and survivor form of annuity as follows: Males: 10% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 40% elect 100% Joint & Survivor option Females: 10% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 30% elect 100% Joint & Survivor option Remaining married members and unmarried members are assumed to elect the Straight Life option.
-Members receiving deferred annuities (including current terminated deferred members) are assumed to elect a straight life annuity, except that current terminated deferred members who terminated prior to July 1, 1997 are assumed to receive the Level Social Security option to age 62.
+Disability • rates based on experience; see table of sample rates.
+All incidences are e duty-related.
+Allowance for combined service annuity r former members are increased by 30.00% to account for the effect cipants having eligibility for a Combined Service Annuity.
+Administrative expenses In the valuation year, equal to prior year administrative expenses expressed as a percentage of prior year projected payroll.
+In each subsequent year, equal to the initial administrative expense percentage applied to payroll for the closed group.
+Refund of contributions discounted baseligible for a ances accumulate interest until normal retirement date and are ack to the valuation date.
+All employees withdrawing after becoming a deferred benefit take the larger of their contributions accumulated or the value of their deferred benefit.
+Commencement of deferred benefits ceiving deferred annuities (including current terminated deferred assumed to begin receiving benefits at age 55.
+Percentage married 85% of activ re members are assumed to be married.
+Actual marital status is used in payment status.
+Age of spouse Females are a assumed to be three years younger than their male spouses.
+Form of payment nbers retiring from active status are assumed to elect subsidized joint form of annuity as follows: Males: 10% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 40% elect 100% Joint & Survivor option Females: 10% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 30% elect 100% Joint & Survivor option Remaining r Straight Life narried members and unmarried members are assumed to elect the option. members) at terminated de ceiving deferred annuities (including current terminated deferred re assumed to elect a straight life annuity, except that current eferred members who terminated prior to July 1, 1997, are assumed to evel Social Security option to age 62.
 Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
-Decrement operation Withdrawal decrements do not operate during retirement eligibility.
+Decrement operation decrements do not operate during retirement eligibility.
+Decrements to occur mid-fiscal year.
 Service credit accruals It is assumed that members accrue one year of service credit per year.
+Pay Increases equivalent to s are assumed to happen at the beginning of the fiscal year.
+This is assuming that reported earnings are pensionable earnings for the on the valuation date.